Avg: 3.2 from 17 votes

 Pitch 1 5.8 120 feet: Start 100 feet to the right of Epinephrine and 40 feet to the left of the giant corner system.
 Climb some broken ledges up to a bush passing the bush on the right and climbing a short left facing dihedral until you can step right onto holds on the face.
 Climb up and right past a creaky flake into the giant left facing corner system.
 Climb this to a small roof with twin cracks (crack in the corner and crack on the face to the right).
 Turn the roof, climb a short distance further then traverse left to a chain belay.

 Pitch 2 5.8 120 feet: Step up onto the face and climb the easiest features (left a bit, then back right a bit) putting gear in pods as needed until you are back at the corner system.
-Climb the corner along beautiful varnished rock until you encounter a black bolt on the overhanging face up on the right wall.
-Clip the bolt, step back down and climb directly right for about 30 feet then up towards the brush to a ledge where you step left to the chains,
+Climb the corner for approximately 80 feet along beautiful very black varnished rock until you encounter a bolt on the overhanging face up on the right wall.
+Note there is a second, unrelated bolt, about 30 feet right above a blank face.
+Clip the bolt with a long sling to avoid rope drag, step back down and climb directly right for about 30 feet then up towards the brush to a ledge where you step left to the chains,

 Pitch 3 5.7 120 feet: Move right to the dirty corner, climb it into the brush and continue up a short distance to a ledge.
 Traverse a long distance along this ledge until in ends below a crack system in a corner.
 Establish a belay here.